CCA CRUISING GUIDE TO NEWFOUNDLAND

 INTRODUCTION TO UPDATES FOR 2023

-A new edition for 2020 was introduced in January and is now available at chandleries, nautical bookstores, and online.
+A new edition was introduced in January 2020 and is available at chandleries, nautical bookstores, and online.
 It incorporates all updates received before October 2019.
 What follows are updates from 2020 (and earlier) that are in the 2023 guide.
 Updates received after March 2023 will be incorporated on this site as they are received.
 Please contribute your updates using the email address email@example.com

 GAULTOIS IN BAY D’ESPOIR, SOUTHWEST COAST -- Easy entrance.
 There is lots of room on the fish plant wharf even though the plant has been closed for about 20 years.
 Although deteriorating, the wharf was still feasible for tieing up.
 We first headed for the floating dock, where we landed a spot where clearly someone had made themselves a nest of fenders and lines but were told we could tie up there.
 The next day the resident boat came back, and we were asked to move, so went to the fish plant wharf.